jomurgel/intro-to-dev/reactjs/context-api/README.md

 I've also added a `dark` value to help me later when determining which theme I'm using.
 I could pass additional values or make the process more manual, but I like having one set of data available with everything I need to do the job rather than relying on multiple things from multiple places.

 So what do we do now?
-Now we look at setting up our [ThemeProvider](#themeprovider) and taking advtantage of [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) to hook things up.
+Now we look at setting up our [ThemeProvider](#themeprovider) and taking advantage of [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) to hook things up.

 We're also going to change the way that we use `useState` and centralize that toggle inside our `ThemeProvider`.
 That way, rather than having only one component have access to the value and setter for state, every component would which would provide our app with greater flexibility for growth in the future.